Sharon Pincott: Zimbabwe-focused work

-From December 2017 Pincott was active in voicing widespread opposition to scores more young elephants being captured, forcibly taken from their mothers and families inside Hwange National Park and transported to Chinese zoos, appealing to Zimbabwe's new President Emmerson Mnangagwa for an immediate review of policy and ultimately delivering a petition that attracted 287,509 signatures.
+From December 2017 Pincott was active in voicing widespread opposition to scores of young elephants being captured, forcibly taken from their mothers and families inside Hwange National Park and transported to Chinese zoos, appealing to Zimbabwe's new President Emmerson Mnangagwa for an immediate review of policy and ultimately delivering a petition that attracted 287,509 signatures.

 Her elephant conservation work has been profiled in National Geographic, BBC Wildlife and Africa Geographic.

-She has been interviewed by writers for Intrepid Explorer magazine, South Africa The Zimbabwean newspaper, The Sydney Morning Herald, and Travel Africa magazine.
+She has been interviewed by writers for Intrepid Explorer magazine, South Africa The Zimbabwean newspaper, The Sydney Morning Herald, Travel Africa magazine., and the October/November 2016 edition of Forbes Woman Africa magazine, amongst others.

 Author

-She has published three books: The Elephants and I (Jacana Media, South Africa 2009), Battle for the President's Elephants (Jacana Media, South Africa 2012) and Elephant Dawn (first published by Allen & Unwin, Australia 2016, and then by Jacana Media, South Africa 2016).
-She is also the author of two earlier elephant works self-published in Zimbabwe, In An Elephant's Rumble (2004, ISBN 079742864X) and A Year Less Ordinary (2006, ISBN 0797431667).
+She has published three books: The Elephants and I (Jacana Media, South Africa 2009) - now out of print, and available online under the new title The Elephants and Me, Battle for the President's Elephants (Jacana Media, South Africa 2012) and Elephant Dawn (first published by Allen & Unwin, Australia 2016, and then by Jacana Media, South Africa 2016).
+She is also the author of two earlier elephant works which she released by Self-publishing in Zimbabwe, In An Elephant's Rumble (2004, ISBN 079742864X) and A Year Less Ordinary (2006, ISBN 0797431667).

-Ivory trade
+In 2019, Pincott was one of 42 people, working for the protection of African elephants, selected to contribute a chapter to the landmark coffee table book, The Last Elephants, compiled and edited by South African investigative journalist Don Pinnock, and associate Colin Bell.
+Pincott’s contribution is titled Learning from Zimbabwe’s Presidential Elephants, which summarizes the highs and lows of her years working with these wild Hwange elephant families.
+In its Introduction from Kensington Palace, HRH William, Prince of Wales writes in part: “At the current pace of illegal poaching, when [his daughter] Charlotte turns 25 the African elephant could be gone from the wild … we cannot let this happen.”
+He offers encouragement to those like Pincott working for the welfare of elephants to "move fast and effectively to conserve our natural heritage".
+In its Preface, Pincott and several of her colleagues are named as “the Jane Goodalls and Dian Fosseys of the elephant world.”